READ N TRY

 Two Celtic Knot Coasters

 There are many different types of Celtic knots.
 I wanted to use the endless knot variation of the Basket weave knot.
-To fit that knot on a round coaster I curved the pattern to fit the knot design into a circle and connected the ends.
-Well, I didn’t know but I ended up with the Turk’s head knot.
+To fit that knot on a round coaster, I curved the pattern to fit the knot design into a circle and connected the ends.
+Well, I didn’t know that time, but I ended up with the Turk’s head knot.

 Woodburning Pens

-To keep the gradient color consistent it is important to complete shading of a Celtic knot without changing the pen tip temperature.
-I shaded two coasters with different temperature, so the larger coaster is a little darker.
+To keep the gradient color consistent, it is important to complete the shading of a Celtic knot without changing the pen tip temperature.
+I shaded two coasters with different temperatures, so the larger coaster is a little darker.

-Shading was a real challenge (I spent several hours shading) but I am glad to see the achieved 3D effect on these coasters.
+Shading was a real challenge (I spent several hours on it), but I was glad to see the 3D effect on these coasters in the end.

 Comments